-Today, Safaricom stands tall as a giant in Kenya and the largest company in Eastern Africa.
-Listed at the Nairobi Securities Exchange, Safaricom is worth more than all the other companies that are listed there, accounting for 50.7% of the market capitalization.
+Today, Safaricom stands tall as a giant in Kenya and the largest company in Eastern Afrika.
+Listed on the Nairobi Securities Exchange (NSE), Safaricom is worth more than all the other companies that are listed on the NSE, accounting for 50,7% of the market capitalization.
 On the other hand, Kencell has transformed from being Kencell to Celtel, then Zain, then Airtel Kenya.
 Within that time, Yu Mobile entered the market and failed (it was absorbed by Airtel), while Orange came into the market and later rebranded to Telkom.
 Equity Bank subsidiary also launched their mobile virtual network operator (MVNO) which operates under the brand name Equitel.

 Airtel Kenya and Telkom Kenya pride themselves as affordable networks with the lowest rates in Kenya, a position they use to lure in people to their network.
 However, their network coverage is wanting, and many people keep complaining about the quality of their services.

 On the other hand, Safaricom does not blink when it comes to pricing.
 Their prices are high, but their network is superior in terms of quality and coverage.
 Their value addition through M-PESA has left their customers locked in their network, even when they would want to switch in search for cheaper calling rates.
 In fact, the lifeline for these other mobile operators is the widespread use and availability of dual SIM card phones which allow people to explore other networks while still retaining their Safaricom line.